openshift-labs/rhsummit18-cloudnative-guides/fault-tolerance.md

 Longest transaction:	        0.05
 Shortest transaction:	        0.01
 ~~~

+If you don't, run it a few more times till the rules take effect.

 You will notice that there is still 1 failure in the above output (the first or second one).
 This is because
 the misbehaving pod is accessed once, fails, and is immediately ejected from the load balancing